marksweiss/nba-analytics/README.md

 >     region=us-east-1
 >     output=json

-* games.txt file is found at the location in 'PATH' var at top of this source file.
+* games.txt file is found at the location in 'PATH' var at top of laod_data.js source file.
 Unzip the included games.txt.gz file.